Nokia 9 'Olympic' Penta-Lens Camera Phone Spotted Running Android Pie

 Photo Credit: LoveNokia

-HMD Global, in the past couple of years, has launched a slew of Nokia-branded smartphones.
+HMD Global has launched a bunch of Nokia-branded smartphones in the last couple of years.
 While there have been several premium-looking handsets such as the Nokia 8 Sirocco, Nokia fans are still waiting for a truly top-end flagship.
-Meanwhile, reports of an upcoming Nokia 9 PureView smartphone has been churning out of the rumour mills for quite some time now.
+Meanwhile, reports of an upcoming Nokia 9 PureView smartphone have been churning out of the rumour mills for quite some time now.
 Now, a new leak has hinted at some of the features that we can expect in the handset.
 According to the latest report, the alleged Nokia 9 PureView has been codenamed 'Olympic' and has been spotted running Android 9 Pie.

 The long-anticipated Nokia 9 with its rumoured Penta-lens camera setup was expected to be HMD Global's rumoured flagship for 2018 despite being delayed on multiple occasions.
 However, a previous report had claimed that the smartphone may not be unveiled this year at all and instead launch at MWC 2019 early next year.
 Several reports in the past have indicated that the smartphone could be called Nokia 9 PureView, especially after HMD Global acquired the trademark from Microsoft in August.
 As per a report by LoveNokia, the upcoming Nokia 9 PureView bears the codename 'Olympic; and runs the latest Android Pie with the most-recent November security patch.